Prompt Library · 36 prompts

 Write a press release

-Standard format, headline journalists want to publish, fact-based content and a credible quote.
+Standard format, headline journalists want to publish, fact-based content and credible quotes.

 PR